-On 25 May 2023, the International SOS Foundation will be hosting our sixth Duty of Care Summit & Awards at the Fairmont Austin.
-Now in its fifth year, the Summit brings together industry-leading experts for discussion, debate and practical case studies on protecting a global workforce.
+On 25 May 2023, the International SOS Foundation hosted our sixth Duty of Care Summit & Awards at the Fairmont Austin.
+Now in its fifth year, the Summit brought together industry-leading experts for discussion, debate and practical case studies on protecting a global workforce.

 Due to the impact of COVID-19, civil unrest, as well as environmental and economic pressures on global organisations, this year’s theme encompasses the focus on resilience and change in light of robust and challenging circumstances – Leading Change for a Re-Imagined Future.

 Access to the session recordings are available now by visiting the agenda page.
 Please note you will need to be logged in to replay.

 To ensure we continually improve on the event in future, we would greatly appreciate you taking 2 minutes to share your feedback .

 Login to watch replays

 As working patterns change, and employee expectations heighten, the nature of an employer’s Duty of Care responsibilities too evolved.
 Our legal and global mobility experts will discuss how organisations can adapt to accommodate the variability of the standard workplace environment, from legal compliance, and company culture, to security and health risk mitigation.